What Others Say: Bikhre Bimb

 After you’ve done watching the play, do come back and read through these articles:

-From ‘Spaniard In The Works’: The author of this well-written piece is not a fan of theatre in general, but is pleasantly surprised by Bikhre Bimb and especially impressed by its use of technology.
+From ‘Spaniard In The Works’: The author of this well-written piece is not a fan of theatre in general but is pleasantly surprised by Bikhre Bimb.

-Mumbai Theatre Guide Review: Written by the editor of Mumbai Theatre Guide, this article touches upon interesting details within the play such as the lighting, the bit on the history of the image and the unconscious from Narcissus to Jacques Lakan, and the joke about theory-based exams.
+Mumbai Theatre Guide Review: Written by the editor of Mumbai Theatre Guide, this article touches upon interesting details within the play such as the lighting and the joke about theory-based exams.

 Author Image